Spoiler: It wasn't just roses.

 The result was subtle, elegant, and completely unique.

-Without realizing it, they became masters of fragrance layering.
+Without realizing it, Victorian women became masters of fragrance layering.

 Houses Smelled Beautiful Too